 Step two is to help my body rid itself of these chemicals.
 It was recommended I drink this “cocktail” in the morning and evening to catch all these excreted estrogens and prevent them from reabsorbing and becoming a bigger issue.

 - 15 g glutamine powder

-- 1 heaping tablespoon of fiber such as Metamucil – I am using a Renew Life product that I had on hand called Fibre Smart
+- 1 heaping tablespoon of fibre such as Metamucil – I am using a Renew Life product that I had on hand called Fibre Smart

 - 1 scoop of Super Greens it alkalizes, Increase Immune System Function, Fights free radical damage, increases cellular energy, cleanses the body

-- 1 Probiotic (I like this one as no refrigeration is needed, great for traveling)
+- 1 Probiotic (I like this one as no refrigeration is needed, great for travelling)

 - 1 tab ESTRosmart